History of Poland during the Piast dynasty: Mieszko I and the adoption of Christianity in Poland (ca. 960–992)

 The viability of the Mieszko's emerging state was assured by the persistent territorial expansion of the early Piast rulers.
 Beginning with a very small area around Gniezno (before the town itself existed), the Piast expansion lasted throughout most of the 10th century and resulted in a territory approximating that of present-day Poland.
 The Polanie tribe conquered and merged with other Slavic tribes and first formed a tribal federation, then later a centralized state.
 After the addition of Lesser Poland, the country of the Vistulans, and of Silesia (both taken by Mieszko from the Czech state during the later part of the 10th century), Mieszko's state reached its mature form, including the main regions regarded as ethnically Polish.
 The Piast lands totaled about 250000 km² in area, with an approximate population of under one million.

 Initially a pagan, Mieszko I was the first ruler of the Polans tribal union known from contemporary written sources.
 A detailed account of aspects of Mieszko's early reign was given by Ibrâhîm ibn Ya`qûb, a Jewish traveler, according to whom Mieszko was one of four Slavic "kings" established in central and southern Europe in the 960s.
 In 965, Mieszko, who was allied with Boleslaus I, Duke of Bohemia at the time, married the duke's daughter Doubravka, a Christian princess.
-Mieszko's conversion to Christianity in its Western Latin Rite followed on 14 April 966, an event known as the Baptism of Poland that is considered to be the founding event of the Polish state.
+Mieszko's conversion to Latin Christianity followed on 14 April 966, an event known as the Baptism of Poland that is considered to be the founding event of the Polish state.
 In the aftermath of Mieszko's victory over a force of the Velunzani in 967, which was led by Wichmann, the first missionary bishop was appointed: Jordan, bishop of Poland.
 The action counteracted the intended eastern expansion of the Magdeburg Archdiocese, which was established at about the same time.